 Giant Killing by Masaya Tsunamoto and Tsujitomo

 Giant Killing by Masaya Tsunamoto and Tsujitomo is a soccer manga that takes a different approach.
-The main character in this story isn't one of the players, but is instead Takeshi Tatsumi, the team's coach.
+The main character in this story isn't one of the players but is instead Takeshi Tatsumi, the team's coach.
 More specifically, he's a 35-year-old ex-football player, who moved to England to coach before being called back to Japan to coach the team he used to play for.

 Tatsumi's favorite pastime is giant killing, where he takes an underdog amateur team and coaches them to victory against premier teams.
 If you love underdog stories, you are going to love Giant Killing.

-Tatsumi is a guy with very unconventional ideas, so he keeps things interesting.
+Tatsumi is a guy with unconventional ideas, so he keeps things interesting.
 As someone who grew up playing soccer, I also have to say it's refreshing to see a coach like Tatsumi that works with his players to further hone and sharpen their individual talents.
 When you first meet the players of the ETU, they are scattered, lack direction, and feel defeated.
 But this all changes when Tatsumi comes in and you really see them all come into their own.
 A lot of series will focus on the battles the teams have to overcome, but Giant Killing delves into the individual struggles each player has to overcome as well.

-Ao Ashi by Yugo Kobayashi
+Ao Ashi by Yugo Kobayashi & Naohiko Ueno

-If you are looking for a soccer manga that is realistic but is still entertaining, look no further than Ao Ashi.
+If you are looking for a soccer manga that is realistic but still entertaining, look no further than Ao Ashi.
 Everything the players learn, experience, and overcome in this manga is very accurate down to the drills, the games, the strategies, and the injuries.

 But what is Ao Ashi about?
-Ao Ashi follows Ashito Aoi, a third year in middle school, who meets a J Youth League coach named Tatsuya Fukuda.
-Even though he's still a diamond in the rough, Coach Fukuda notices his potential and invites him to tryout for his team in Tokyo.
+Ao Ashi follows Ashito Aoi, a third-year in middle school, who meets a J Youth League coach named Tatsuya Fukuda.
+Even though he's still a diamond in the rough, Coach Fukuda notices his potential and invites him to try out for his team in Tokyo.
 But there are twists along the way that make the story in this one even more amazing.

 Kuroko's Basketball by Tadatoshi Fujimaki

 Kuroko's Basketball by Tadatoshi Fujimaki is sometimes criticized for being too unrealistic, but this is actually what I love so much about it.
 If you go in knowing that Kuroko's Basketball has a tendency to be flashy and over-exaggerate things, you will enjoy it much more.
-For me, it only adds to the series charm, because these seemingly out of these world plays, dunks, and abilities, make Kuroko's Basketball an interesting read.
+For me, it only adds to the series' charm, because these seemingly out-of-these-world plays, dunks, and abilities, make Kuroko's Basketball an interesting read.

 In this story, there's a group of basketball prodigies called the "Generation of Miracles" that have these almost superpower-like abilities.
 They aren't inhuman, but it definitely feels like they are when you watch them play.
 Later on, you find out that there was a phantom sixth man on the team, who just so happens to be our main character Kuroko.
 He decides to leave the team and join another to prove that he can stand apart on his own.
 That being said, Kuroko's Basketball is a sports manga with an overpowered main character.

-You're left on the edge of your seat time and time again while reading this manga, because you never know what incredible feat someone is going to perform next.
+You're left on the edge of your seat time and time again while reading this manga because you never know what incredible feat someone is going to perform next.
 As with many sports manga, Kuroko's Basketball has a great sense of humor but it also has a lot of action-packed scenes as well.
 It's a really well-rounded series with a premise and characters that are anything but ordinary, and this makes it one of the most entertaining sports manga to release to date.